EnterOrion/snail-pic-of-the-day/README.md

 ## About

-**Note: First load may take up to a minute.
-I'm using a free version to host the REST api since this is mostly for fun.
+**Note: first load may take up to a minute.
+I'm using a free version to host the REST API.
 Just be patient!
 It will load.** <br/>

 I think snails are cute and this is a passion project to help display the collection of snail pictures that I've taken over the years.
 Plus, I wanted to learn how to use REST APIs, so this was a good opportunity to do so. <br/>